InformaticsMatters/squonk/StructureDatabases.md

 The searchsearvice needs to know what database tables have been loaded.
 This is currently done using the STRUCTURE_DATABASE_TABLES environment variable that needs to be passes to the chemservices container.
-To do this set this variable in your docker/deply/setenv.sh file.
-The value must be a colon separated list of tabe names with no spaces or other characters allowed.
+To do this set this variable in your docker/deploy/setenv.sh file.
+The value must be a colon separated list of table names with no spaces or other characters allowed.
 For instance:

 ```